andreacalderonvv/cse15l-lab-reports/Lab Report 3.md

 ## Researching Commands

-I will be looking into the `grep` command and what kind of options are able to be used.
+I will be looking into the `grep` command and what kind of options are able to be used with it.

 ## `grep -v`
 ---